 Status: Common regular spring and fall migrant statewide.
 Fairly common regular breeder statewide.
 Locally common regular summer visitor statewide.
-Rare casual in winter.

 Documentation: Specimen: UNSM ZM10880, 24 Jul 1910 Naponee, Franklin Co.

 Taxonomy: Of six subspecies, three occur in North America (Gill and Donsker 2017): aura from the southwest United States to Costa Rica and the Caribbean, meridionalis of western North America, and septentrionalis of eastern and central North America.